-DIRECTV vs Dish comparison in 2021
+DIRECTV vs Dish comparison

 These two companies are considered the best satellite TV service providers overall and are available virtually anywhere you live.
 Between the two providers, there are about 34 million subscribers nationwide.